csalzano/term-meta-ui/readme.txt

 Provides a user interface for reading and writing term meta data.

 == Changelog ==

+= 0.4.0 =
+- [Added] Enables users to add a new key value pair using two blank text boxes

 = 0.2.1 =
 - [Fixed] Now handles multi-valued meta fields